Find Trade Colleges

 • Accredited Legal Secretary

-In the United States, there were 194,700 jobs for Legal Secretary in 2016.
+There were about 194,700 jobs for Legal Secretary in 2016 (in the United States).
 There is little to no growth in job opportunities for Legal Secretary.
-Due to new job openings and attrition, there will be an average of 15,000 job openings in this field each year.
+The BLS estimates 15,000 yearly job openings in this field.

 undefined